Memo on Pa Ogunniyi @ 80 – The Sun Nigeria

-HE has an uncommon way of making an impact.
+He has an uncommon way of making impact.
 And out of several instances, two occasions have critically stood out.
 They remain evergreen and everlasting.
 They were my decisive moments.
-They have a lasting effect and left indelible marks.
+They have lasting effect and left indelible marks.
 They were at critical periods, hard to wish away with a wave of the hand.

 I grew up to know him as an educated adult.
 That was in the sleepy town of Omido, Irepodun Local Government, Kwara State.
 But my first intimate encounter with him was in faraway Kaduna, in January 1971.
 Strange?
 Wonder how?